pavelbel/smcol_saves_utility/supplemental-info.md

 goods' prices can be derived entirely using values elsewhere in the save file.
 That said, those other values (e.g for cotton) do seem to change when things are bought/sold.

+# ship_counts

+Nations' ship counts.
+Updated at the beginning of each turn.
+Probably used for naval power calculations.